lsprangers/lsprangers.github.io/docs/aws_sap/DATABASE.md

 - Deployed in a VPC, usually private
     - Lambda that wants access needs to be deployed in private VPC since lambda and other serverless services are deployed on AWS
 - Storage by EBS, and can increase volume size automaitcally via auto-scaling
+    - Scaling here is similar to plugging in a new hard drive to a server rack on-premise
+    - If we attach new disks to an RDS instance, somehow the RDS engine will need to know about the new disks and be able to use them
+        - RDS handles this for us
 - Backups allow PIT recovery, and they expire
+    - Can set backup retention period from 1 to 35 days
+    - Automated backups happen during a specified backup window
+    - Backups stored in S3
 - Snapshots are manual, and can help DR plans and send full databases across regions
 - RDS events send events similar to S3 to SNS
     - Not CDC, events like operations, outages, etc...